If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Configuring loopback HTTP connections

-In order to support Subversion and Git repositories, OpenProject needs to be able to make HTTP requests to itself.
+When Subversion or Git repositories are hosted on the same machine as the web app, different parts of OpenProject need to be able to make HTTP requests to each other.
 For more details on why this is required, see the section of this article called Repository Configuration.
 The web app that you interact with makes requests to the repository management Perl script, and the repository authentication Perl script makes requests to the web app's Sys API to validate user accounts.

 The default Apache configuration provided with these packages includes the following line for convenience: